elixir-cldr/cldr/guides/1_getting_started.md

 Without any specific configuration Cldr will support the "en" locale only.
 To support additional locales update your `config.exs` file (or the relevant environment version).

     config :ex_cldr,
-      default_locale: "en",
+      default_locale: "en-001",
       locales: ["fr-*", "pt-BR", "en", "pl", "ru", "th", "he"],
       gettext: MyApp.Gettext

-Configures a default locale of "en" (which is itself the `Cldr` default).
+Configures a default locale of "en-001" (which is itself the `Cldr` default).
 Additional locales are configured with the `:locales` key.
-In this example, all locales starting with "fr-" will be configured along with Brazilian Portugues, English, Polish, Russian, Thai and Hebrew.
+In this example, all locales starting with "fr-" will be configured along with Brazilian Portuguese, English, Polish, Russian, Thai and Hebrew.

 ### Recompiling after a configuration change

 Note that Elixir can't determine dependencies based upon configuration so when you make changes to your `Cldr` configuration a forced recompilation is required in order for the changes to take affect.
 To recompile:

     iex> mix deps.compile ex_cldr --force
+    iex> mix deps.compile ex_cldr_numbers --force
+    iex> mix deps.compile ex_cldr_lists --force
+    iex> mix deps.compile ex_cldr_units --force
+    iex> mix deps.compile ex_cldr_dates_times --force

 **Any addon packages will also require compilation if the configuration changes.**